michaelglider/michaelglider/README.md

 - I'm an early riser (opener at a cafe where I am a main barista), always driven and constantly learning in the tech world.

 ## ✨Fun Facts
-- I work as a barista
+- I work as a Barista
 - I love traveling and sports (🏎️F1, 🏄‍♂️surfing, ⚾️baseball, etc...)
 - I am a Mac fanboy!